freeCodeCamp/freeCodeCamp/docs/flight-manuals/moderator-handbook.md

 You should then comment on the pull request, thanking the contributor in your own personal way.

 If the author of the pull request is a "first time contributor" you should also congratulate them on their first merged pull request to the repository.
-Here's how you can tell that:
+You can look at the upper right-hand corner of the PR's body to determine a first-time contributor.
+It will show `First-time contributor` as shown below:

 ![Copy_edits_for_Java_arrays_article_by_karentobo_%C2%B7_Pull_Request__20615_%C2%B7_freeCodeCamp_freeCodeCamp|690x281](https://i.imgur.com/dTQMjGM.png)